 A number of our facilities are in need of a fresh coat of paint to brighten up the space.
 Our most timely projects include the chapel trim, certain walls in the cabins, interior dining hall walls, picnic tables, cabin porch, the Evergreen porch, chapel emergency exit stairs and the balcony at the camp house.
 This summer is optimal for completing these tasks as we will not be interrupted by the regular camp schedule.

 The most ambitious project we would like to tackle this summer is adding a bathroom to our Crystal cabin block.
 Although this has been a tentative plan since the building was constructed approximately 10 years ago, the LPC Long-Range Planning Committee has identified this as the next key facility upgrade.
 As an extra bit of confirmation, we were very pleased to recently receive permission to connect these new bathroom fixtures to our existing septic system.
 We are working with the local building inspector to confirm the interior layout and have begun collecting quotes for all the exterior work including a new septic tank and laying the required water and septic lines.

 Having a bathroom in our cabin block would not only be convenient during summer camp, but would also be incredibly helpful for family camp and rental groups such as church retreats.
-Although we may be able to procure a loan towards this project, we will need approximately $8,000-$10,000 in order to get started on this project.
+Although we may be able to procure a loan towards this project, we will need approximately $8,000-$10,000 in order to get started on this timely and important project.